Consilio Data Protection Notice

 If we are unable to help or you are not satisfied with our response, you also have the right to lodge a complaint with the relevant Supervisory Authority respective to your EU Member State.
 For the UK, this is the ICO (Information Commissioner’s Office).
 For further information about your rights, please contact the Information Commissioner’s at https://ico.org.uk/concerns/.

 Personal Data we Obtain from a Third Party

 In certain circumstances we may obtain your personal information from third parties including job-boards, CV libraries, personal recommendations and publicly available sources such as LinkedIn.
 Where this occurs, we will provide you a Privacy Notice within a reasonable period of obtaining the Personal Data and no later than one month.
 We will inform you of the fact we hold your Personal Data, the source the Personal Data originates from and whether it came from publicly accessible sources.
 We will also provide the purpose of processing, legal basis and how long we intend to retain your Personal Data.

 How Long we Keep your Data

-We will continue to process your Personal Data for as long as is reasonably necessary for us to comply with our contractual or legal obligations, to pursue our legitimate interests or where we have your consent.
+We will continue to process your Personal Data for as long as is reasonably necessary for us to comply with our contractual or legal obligations, to pursue our legitimate interests.
 We will retain your Personal Data in accordance with our “Data Retention and Disposal Policy” document.
 For more information, please email GDPR@consilio.com.